 Being accused of misconduct can be stressful.
 It may be the first time some students encountered a formalized disciplinary process.
 Having a good support person can lessen anxiety and help students better prepare to represent themselves in the conduct process.
 UNT allows and encourages students to get assistance and support in the conduct process.
-The Code of Student Conduct calls a support person who attends conduct meetings with a student an advisor.
+The Code of Student Conduct calls a support person who attends conduct meetings with a student, an advisor.
 Advisors can help a student prepare ahead of a meeting.
 They can be present at a meeting to provide support and encouragement.
 They can help a student talk about what happened after a meeting is over and clarify questions and next steps.

-Anyone can be an advisor: A trusted friend, a parent, an instructor, a student group advisor, or an attorney (at a student’s own expense).
-UNT faculty and staff can volunteer to serve as a respondent advisors.
-Respondent advisors receive training from DOS and the Title IX Coordinator, and are prepared to assist respondents who are accused of sexual assault, sexual misconduct, relationship violence, and stalking.
-Respondent advisors are trained on the conduct process for investigating and adjudicating these allegations, and also know about resources at UNT such as counseling for students who are anxious or distressed.
+Anyone can function as an advisor to a Respondent, and it is the Respondent’s decision as to whether they use an advisor.
+A Respondent can select a trusted friend, a parent, an instructor, a student group advisor, or an attorney (at their own expense).
+However, UNT has faculty and staff who volunteer to serve as a Respondent Advisors who have receive training from the Dean of Students Office and the Title IX Coordinator.
+Respondent Advisors are prepared to assist respondents who are accused of sexual assault, sexual misconduct, relationship violence, and stalking.
+Respondent advisors understand the university’s obligations under Title IX and VAWA, know the process for investigating and adjudicating these allegations at UNT, and are informed about resources at UNT such as counseling and assistance with academic issues.

 Peer Advocates also provide outreach and programming to students and student groups.
 Call the Dean of Students Office (940.565.2648) to schedule an appointment to speak with a Peer Advocate.